logic-tools/sml-handbook/code/README.txt

 -
 $

-The tests were done in Ubuntu 12.04 LTS running on a VirtualBox in Windows 7.
+The latest tests were done in Mac OS X Version 10.11.3.

 ### LICENSE ###